Code-Institute-Submissions/Paxicon-ci-milestone3/README.md

 ### 2 2 4 'master' branch

 After merging frontend-design to the main branch, I focused my last week on testing, peer-review and cleaning up extraneous code.

+## 2 3 Markup validation

+Markup was validated using the [W3C validator](https://validator.w3.org/).
+The CSS passed immediately, but the HTML required more work.
+I moved through every view in the app that returns a render_template.
+Those not protected by the @login_required marker were submitted by URL.
+For protected views such as /profile, the page was rendered locally on a flask dev-server and the jinja-generated html was copy-pasted from the browser source.
+Errors were then eliminated, mostly to do with trailing divs and nesting issues, until all views passed validation.

+## 2 4 JS testing

+As the JS in the code is quite limited, testing was simply conducted by manually testing output of the d20 method in charProfile.js on rendered elements on the character-profiles and compared with expected results.
+Some commenting was added, but no further changes were made.

+## 2 5 Final test run

+The final stage of my testing process, I designed a user flow of interaction with the app, delineating the flow of interactivity:

+_A user visits the app -> They register to the app -> They create a character -> They change their display name -> They retrieve their password using the password mailer system -> They succesfully login in again -> They delete their account and the character(s) they added are deleted._

+I surmised the app would be considered finished and ready for submission if, once deployed to heroku, all these stages could be performed without causing issues or raising errors.
+I went through each stage: I registered a new email on a domain I own and registered to the site.
+I added a character.
+I changed my display name.
+I reset my password using the mail-reset system.
+I logged in again and both the user and the character were deleted from the database.
+I had now completed the user-interaction lifecycle possible within the app and pronounced it ready for submission.

 # 3 Deployment and installation